seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 }
 {% endhighlight %}

-Next we can refactoring this method.
+Next, we can refactor this method.
 Let's figure out what is happening here:

 1. We parse the request query and determine the file which user has requested.
 2. Create a stream from this file and send it back as a response.